yetanotheruservasya/pitch.com-pdf-downloader/readme.md

-# Download PDF from Pitch.com or Canva
+# Download PDF from Pitch.com
-Simple python script to download a presentation from Pitch.com or Canva as a searchable PDF.
+Simple python script to download a presentation from Pitch.com as a searchable PDF.
+Previously had support for Canva, but now blocked by bot detection.

 ## Usage
 Install the requirements and run the script via: